-The October 2009 issue of the UK monthly The Strad features an article I wrote about memorization titled “Memories are Made of This.”
+The October 2009 issue of the UK monthly The Strad featured an article I wrote about memorization titled “Memories are Made of This.”

 I was invited to contribute to the magazine by its editor, Ariane Todes, after she attended a lecture I gave on the subject of memorization at the 2009 conference of the American String Teachers Association in Atlanta.